bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 ![]({{file name='reverse.png'}} ?w=500,h=349,border=true)

 Additionally, when some clients use a WAN to access the server, the reverse proxy can also be used to protect the server against slow connections that may use server side resources during a long time.

-You may refer to the [reverse proxy configuration]({{page page='http-and-https-reverse-proxy-configuration'}}) to see how to set it up.
+You may refer to the [reverse proxy configuration]({{page page='http-and-https-reverse-proxy-configuration'}}) for more details.

 ## Nuxeo Server

 The Nuxeo server can be installed in a variety of ways, including a docker container, a VM image, a debian repository, or a simple cross-platform zip file.
 It is distributed in a prepackaged Tomcat server that includes Nuxeo, a transaction manager (JTA), a pool manager (JCA).
 The WAR file is generated dynamically upon each Nuxeo server restart, allowing easy configuration changes and customization deployment.
 Further information on this subject can be found in the [Understanding Bundles Deployment]({{page page='understanding-bundles-deployment'}}) documentation.

-The Nuxeo server can be deployed anywhere, including in tablets.
+The Nuxeo server can be deployed anywhere, including as an embedded tool.
 Having a lightweight embedded Nuxeo server is a solution commonly used for unit testing or offline access.
 For the latter, the Nuxeo server would be embedded client side (for instance in a tablet) to allow offline access, and would synchronize with a central Nuxeo server when going back online.

 ## Database

-Database remains a core component for your Nuxeo infrastructure, since it will hold for instance all document properties.
+The database is a core component for your Nuxeo infrastructure, since it will hold for instance all document properties.
 Nuxeo supports many databases ;  among them, MongoDB and PostgreSQL are the ones that are known to provide the best overall performances currently.
 Please refer to our [database configuration]({{page page='database-configuration'}}) documentation for further details.

 {{#> callout type='info'}}
 When choosing MongoDB, a relational database (e.g. PostgreSQL, Oracle...) is still needed for now.
 Using MongoDB as the only database in your infrastructure is a work in progress that will be supported in Nuxeo LTS 2016 and above through optional addons.